rashesh2024/UnitedTasks/README.md

 # UnitedTasks

-use command "npm run dev" to start the application
+- use command "npm run dev" to start the backend application server
 - Run the Index.html on liveserver